 A large family saga set in a small tourist town:

 Gwen is the oldest of four children in the Aaldenberg family, and the one who seems to have it all.
-She’s also the most desperate to escape.
-Betta, having lived a lifetime in Gwen’s shadow, is anxious for her to go, so she can finally have reins to the family business.
-And Esmerelda, viciously determined to follow in Gwen’s footsteps, vies for popularity as a freshman in high school, only to learn that she must sell her soul, reputation, and most prized possession for acceptance.
+She’s also most desperate to escape.
+Betta, having nursed their dying grandpa for the past three years, is anxious for Gwen to go, so she can finally have reins to the family business.
+And Esmerelda, viciously determined to follow in Gwen’s footsteps, vies for popularity as a freshman in high school, only to learn she must sell her soul, reputation, and most prized possession for acceptance.

 Can this family pull through their disappointment, jealousy, and regret?
 Or will they cling so tightly to their desires that it ruins them?